For photographers who aren’t made of money, I think we’re always looking for the same thing in our lenses:

 …Which has a build and image quality that is far from cheap.

-And in this Canon EF 50mm f1 8 STM review, we’re gonna take a look into just why this inexpensive little lens is the top selling lens on the market… and whether it’s the right lens to add to your camera bag.
+In this Canon EF 50mm f1.8 STM review, we’ll take a look into just why this inexpensive little lens is the top-selling lens on the market… and whether it’s the right lens to add to your camera bag.

 Predecessors of the Canon 50mm f1 8 STM